aofalcao/msqsar/README.md

 Despite being implemented in 100% pure Python it was developed taking advantage of very efficient libraries for numerical processing, machine learning and data processing.

-## CS tools requirements
+## MS-QSAR requirements

-CS tools is essentially Python software that relies on a number of external libraries.
+`MSQSAR` is essentially Python software that relies on a number of external libraries.
 Namely:

 * numpy
 * scikit-learn